EthanSansom/friendlynumber/README.md

-This package was originally inspired by the [{english}](https://cran.r-project.org/web/packages/english/index.html) package by John Fox, Bill Venables, Anthony Damico and Anne Pier Salverda, which spurred my brief fixation with the programming puzzle of converting numbers to numerals.
+This package was originally inspired by the [{english}](https://cran.r-project.org/web/packages/english/index.html) package by John Fox, Bill Venables, Anthony Damico and Anne Pier Salverda, which spurred my fixation with the programming puzzle of converting numbers to numerals.

 Several functions in {friendlynumber} were inspired by Alexander Rossell